RomLab/system-for-underfloor-heating-v2.0/README.md

 Picture 3: Communication part.
 </p>

-The communication between the central control unit and wireless/cable WRTS is via protocol MQTT.
+The communication between the central control unit and wireless/cable WRTS is via a protocol MQTT.
 The central control unit receives information from individual WRTS.
-Some settings for WRTS is possible to change in the central control unit and sends this settings to WRTS.
+Some settings for WRTS are possible to change in the central control unit and sends these settings to WRTS.

-The status indicators communicate with the central control unit via I2C bus for showing values on a display.
-The indication LED are connected in input/output pins of the central control unit.
+The status indicators communicate with the central control unit via a I<sup>2</sup>C and show values on a display.
+The indication LEDs are connected to input/output pins of the central control unit.

-The switching unit is connected to the central control unit for control of the pumps underfloor heating, the pumps for fireplace exchangers and the heating coil.
+The switching unit is connected to the central control unit for control of the pumps for underfloor heating, the pumps for fireplace exchangers and the heating coil.

-The zone controller communicates with the central control unit via I2C bus.
+The zone controller communicates with the central control unit via the I<sup>2</sup>C bus.
 The zone controller controls heating circuits.

-The temperature sensors are located in the HWT, on smoke flue of fireplaces and outdoor temperature.
-All sensors communicate with the central control unit via 1-Wire bus.
+The temperature sensors are located in the HWT, on the smoke flue of fireplaces and outdoor temperature.
+All sensors communicate with the central control unit via a 1-Wire bus.

 ## Hardware part
-In the picture 4 is drawing of heating system with individual devices for control this system.
-In the text are descripted individual selected or designed devices which are described in the drawing.
-In the text is the description of WRTS.
+In the picture 4 is a drawing of the heating system with individual devices for controlling this system.
+In the text are described individual selected or designed devices.
+In the text is a description of WRTS.

 <p align="center">
 <img src="diagrams/drawio/png/heating-system-and-electronics-rust-of-house.png" width="700px" alt="Heating system in the house">